Activities Menu

 Running with Dogs - Dog owners responsibilities

-You are solely responsible for the dog.
+1. You are solely responsible for the dog.

-You must ensure the dog does not alarm other people and you must clean up after the dog at all times.
+2. You must ensure the dog does not alarm other people and you must clean up after the dog at all times.

-You must comply with the applicable Countryside Code as it applies to dogs.
+3. You must comply with the applicable Countryside Code as it applies to dogs.
 You must ensure that the dog is kept under close control at all times, kept on a short lead on farmland and roads, and on a short lead near livestock or sensitive wildlife, where the terrain requires careful footwork and whenever the law, codes or other regulations require it.

-Incidents caused by dogs are not covered by the club’s insurance.
-You must confirm that the dog is covered by insurance that includes cover for Public Liability which pays towards compensation and costs awarded against the owner by a court if the dog causes death or injury to a person, or causes damage to someone else’s property.
-This might be covered by your Home Contents Insurance or Pet Insurance.
+4. Incidents caused by dogs are not covered by the club’s insurance.
+The dog must be covered by insurance that includes cover for Public Liability which pays towards compensation and costs awarded against the owner by a court if the dog causes death or injury to a person, or causes damage to someone else’s property.